vince-scarpa/responsibleAPI/README.md

 // Print the response
 $responsible::response(true);
 ```
-What does the above example give us? well, nothing..\
+What does the above example give us? well, nothing really...\
-Just a permissions denied message.
+Just a `permissions denied` message.

 ### Options